Hitham2496/Hitham2496.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+**THIS SITE IS NOW ARCHIVED FOLLWOWING MY EMPLOYMENT AT THE WELLCOME SANGER INSTITUTE**

 I'm Hitham, a Ph.D.
-Graduate at the [IPPP](ippp.dur.ac.uk/), Durham University.
+Graduate of the [IPPP](ippp.dur.ac.uk/), Durham University and now a research software engineer in bioinformatics at the Wellcome Sanger Institute.

 I am a talented **researcher** in theoretical particle physics, experienced in **test-driven software development**, techniques in **data science**, and **communicating** the results of my research to **diverse audiences**.